1903 German federal election

 Federal elections were held in Germany on 16 June 1903.
 Despite the Social Democratic Party (SPD) receiving a clear plurality of votes, the Centre Party remained the largest party in the Reichstag after winning 100 of the 397 seats, whilst the SPD won only 81.
 Voter turnout was 76.1%.
+The SPD benefited by being the only party fully opposed to the government's agricultural tariff, which increased the price of food.

+Results

+Graph of the party split among 397 seats.